ManjuKalkur/colindrome/README.md

 first three character and next three character should be palindrome

 a colindrome  should be  of length 6 12 18
+first comare first 6 character for palindrome then check next 6 character so on